Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Experiments

 \subsection{Fine-tuning SR models to reduce artifacts}

-We follow the methodology from~\citet{xie2023desra} and fine-tune SR models to reduce artifacts using artifact-detection methods.
-We fine-tune each SR with each method and compare the results.
+Following the methodology from~\citet{xie2023desra}, we fine-tune SR models to reduce artifacts using artifact-detection methods, and compare all SR-detector combinations.
 Fine-tuning optimizes the pixel-wise MSE loss between the SR model’s output and an artificial GT image, constructed by replacing the artifact regions on the SR model's output with output from RLFN.
 The artifact regions are the binarized output masks of a given artifact-detection method.

 We used the DeSRA dataset for both training and testing, with the split determined by the target SR model (RealESRGAN, LDL, or SwinIR).
 For a given model, images with an artifact mask for that model were reserved for testing, while the remaining images were used for fine-tuning.
 This setup enabled us to evaluate IoU, artifact removal, and addition against GT masks on the held-out test set.
 Each model was trained on roughly 300 images and tested on about 200.